 143 |

-It can be seen that the paper content has a positive impact on the footprint, as it creates a much smaller footprint in both production and combustion.
+It can be seen that the paper content has a positive influence on the footprint, as it generates a much lower footprint both in production and in incineration.

 The more plastic in the packaging, the higher the emissions.